KiK: Wages for factory workers

-KiK have been criticised by the Clean Clothes Campaign for their bad practices in countries such as Bangladesh, where factory workers are paid low wages.
-In 2006, KiK has published a Code of Conduct, which imposes an obligation to suppliers to pay a compensation to workers that covers at least the legal or the industrial minimum wage level, whichever is higher.
+KiK has been criticised by the Clean Clothes Campaign for their bad practices in countries such as Bangladesh, where factory workers are paid low wages.
+In 2006, KiK has published a Code of Conduct, which imposes an obligation to suppliers to pay compensation to workers that cover at least the legal or the industrial minimum wage level, whichever is higher.
 KiK CEO Zahn has appealed on the government of Bangladesh to raise the minimum wage by ten percent.

 Secret credit ratings of staff

 While running almost 50,000 secret credit ratings of staff, overtime is often not paid.
 With the introduction of the legal minimum wage in Germany, KiK pays its staff minimum wage or higher.